Foreign Language Courses

 Prerequisite: Spanish IV and permission of the Department

-ADVANCED PLACEMENT SPANISH LANGUAGE
+ADVANCED PLACEMENT SPANISH LANGUAGE & CULTURE

 The AP Spanish course is designed to strengthen the four core language skills (speaking, listening, writing, and reading) that students have developed over the years, and to prepare them for the AP Spanish Language examination.
 Students read selected literary works and articles, listen to dialogues and short narratives, write essays regularly, and watch newscasts, documentaries and other programs from Spanish television.
 Since the course is conducted entirely in Spanish, students are required to speak only Spanish for the duration of the class.